mlld-lang/modules/llm/modules/fix-relative-links.mld.md

 - `sourceDir`: Where the content was written (its current context)
 - `destDir`: Where the content is moving to (its new context)

+Returns: The markdown content with all relative links adjusted for the new context.

 **Bottom line:** A link like `../docs/guide.md` means different things depending on which directory you're in.
 This function preserves what the link *points to*, not just the link text.

 ### Usage in Pipelines

-This module is designed to work as a pipeline transformer:
+This module is designed to work as a pipeline transformer with mlld's built-in pipeline support:

 ```mlld
 # Generate content and fix paths in one operation